vladikcomper/MegaPCM/README.md

 # Mega PCM 2

+> [!WARNING]
+>
+> The development of Mega PCM 2 is 99.99% complete, but documentation, integrations and cross-platform build systems are still pending.
+For proper installation instructions and support, **please wait until documentation is finalized and release is officially announced.**

 **Mega PCM 2** is a DAC sound driver for Sega Mega-Drive / Genesis.
 It offers the highest quality playback possible on the hardware, high sample rate (up to 32 kHz), pitch/volume effects and supports several sample formats (WAVE, raw PCM, compressed DPCM).

 Unlike the majority of DAC drivers on the Mega-Drive with the infamous "scratchy" playback many games are known for, Mega PCM 2 outputs cleanest sounding samples on the hardware thanks to its buffering / DMA protection system.